aws-samples/aws-hpc-tutorials/content/03-hpc-aws-parallelcluster-workshop/03-initialize-pc.md

 The following steps set up SSH Access Key required to access the cluster in later sections

-6. Create SSH Access Key "lab-key" if it does not exsist already
+6. Create SSH Access Key "hpc-workshop-key" if it does not exsist already

 ```bash